 The ongoing housing shortage may provide an opportunity for sellers to get a better price for their homes.
 This is good news, but keep in mind that if you then need to buy a new home, the tables will turn, and you’ll be subject to the same circumstances — and high mortgage rates — as other buyers.

 And remember, location matters.
-The nationwide median home-sale price was $407,600 in April, according to NAR, but prices vary greatly from one area to the next.
-So, depending on where you live, you could find fewer takers or need to come down on price.
+The nationwide median home-sale price was $422,600 in July, up 4.2 percent year-over-year and a record high for July, according to NAR.
+Still, prices vary from one area to the next.
+So, depending on where you live, the local market could be cooler.

 Homebuying tips when prices are high